borgesjuniior/borgesjuniior/README.md

 Enthusiast of the best web & mobile development technologies.

-- 💻 Node, ReactJS, React Native, Typescript.
+- 💻 Node, ReactJS, React Native, Typescript, VueJs, KnockoutJs, Java.

 "Humanity's greatest achievement is not the technology revolution, it's the evolution of creativity."